Skip to Content

 Does seeing one German cockroach mean I have an infestation?

 Often, yes.
-German cockroaches prefer to stay hidden, so seeing one—especially during daylight—may indicate that there are many more nearby or that the population is growing.
+German cockroaches prefer to stay hidden, so seeing one—especially during daylight—may indicate there are many more nearby or that the population is growing.

 Where are German cockroaches most likely to be found?

-They are most often found in kitchens and bathrooms: behind refrigerators and stoves, under sinks, inside cabinets, around dishwashers, and near plumbing lines.
+They’re most often found in kitchens and bathrooms: behind refrigerators and stoves, under sinks, inside cabinets, around dishwashers, and near plumbing lines.

 Will German cockroaches go away on their own?